2025 Fair dates: August 7 - 10, 2025

 • Alcohol sold at the Pierce County Fair must remain in and be consumed within the designated area.

-• Dangerous, illegal, and/or inappropriate behavior will be grounds for removal.
+• Dangerous, illegal, and inappropriate behavior will be grounds for removal.

 • Appropriate dress is encouraged.